Techgrounds-Cloud-9/cloud-9-jeenlearn/03_Networking/NTW-03-Protocols.md

 - The International Telecommunications Union (ITU)
 - The World Wide Web Consortium (W3C)

 If we have to create a new protocol , it has be created in line with the existing protocols so that it works along with the existing protocol.
-The new protocols Internet Draft with the specification has to be submitted to any of the organizations that standardizes the protocol like IETF.
+The new protocol's Internet Draft with the specification has to be submitted to any of the organizations that standardizes the protocol like IETF.
 The organization will review it and decide.Once its approved , it will be made as a worldwide standard.
 One such example is QUIC.

 #### Question 3